 Do Your Homework

-Simply getting the conversation started is the first important step in preparing your child for a natural disaster.
+Simply getting the conversation started is the first important step in preparing your student for a natural disaster.
 Between choosing classes, getting to know their future roommate, and saying goodbye to friends back home, your child is not likely to be too concerned with potential earthquakes or wildfires.
 But these types of disasters should be talked through before leaving home, and you can help lead the way in making sure they’re prepared.

-Take time to see what types of disasters are most likely to hit your child’s campus.
+Take time to see what types of disasters are most likely to hit your student’s campus.
 A Southern California location means earthquakes and wildfires are potential dangers.
 If your child is heading to the Midwest, you’ll be looking at tornadoes; east coast schools may deal with hurricanes; blizzards can hit the North.
 Each region is different, so be sure to study up on your child’s specific location.

 The FEMA website has helpful information for each type of natural disaster, including tips on how to handle the disaster before, during, and after it hits.
 Scroll through these types of helpful sites with your child and write down basic information on what to do should a disaster happen at school.